-It’s understandable to be confused about new and revolutionary technologies like autonomous agents.
+It’s understandable to be confused about new and revolutionary technologies like AI agents.
 Will they really deliver value?
 What can and can’t they do?
 Aren’t they just glorified bots?
 These are legitimate questions, and as with any new technology, there are some misconceptions floating around that might cloud your understanding of its potential.
 Clearing up these AI agent myths is a crucial step in succeeding with agentic artificial intelligence (AI).

 AI agent myth #1: They’re just glorified chatbots